Tazriiann/MovieFlix/README.md

-" MovieFlix "
+# 🎬 MovieFlix

-MovieFlix is a web application that allows users to browse, view, and manage movies.
-It features a user-friendly interface where users can view detailed movie information, and admins can add, edit, or delete movies.
-It also provides a simple download page that appears when users click the "Download" button.
+**MovieFlix** is a modern, dark-themed ASP.NET Core MVC web application that allows users to browse, view, and download movies, while admins can upload and manage them with video and poster support.
+The platform features a clean interface, dynamic media handling, and role-based access.

+---

-## Features
+## 🌟 Features

-- Browse a list of movies with details like title, genre, description, and release date.
+- 🗂️ **Browse Movie Listings** with title, genre, description, and release year
-- Admins can create, edit, and delete movies.
-- Users can click the "Download" button to view a placeholder page with the message "Download starting..."
+- 🎥 **Upload Movie Video Files** (Admin only)
+- 🖼️ **Poster Upload Support**
+- 📝 **Edit/Delete Movie Entries** (Admin-only)
+- ⬇️ **Download Movie** (User-only)
-- User-friendly dark-themed interface for an immersive experience.
+- 🌙 **Fully Dark-Themed UI** for an immersive viewing experience
+- 🔐 **Role-Based UI & Permissions** via session-based logic

+---

-## Technologies Used
+## 🛠️ Technologies Used

-- ASP.NET Core MVC
+- **ASP.NET Core MVC**
-- Entity Framework Core
+- **Entity Framework Core (EF Core)**
+- **C#**
-- Bootstrap
+- **Bootstrap 5**
-- SQL Server
+- **SQL Server / LocalDB**
-- C#
-- Javascript
+- **JavaScript**

+---

+## 📸 Screenshots

+---

+## 🖼️ Media & File Handling

+- 🎞️ Videos are stored under `/wwwroot/videos`
+- 🖼️ Posters are stored under `/wwwroot/posters`
+- Files are renamed using GUIDs to prevent conflicts
+- Poster images are displayed with fixed resolution across views (cards, details, etc.)

+---

+## 🔐 Role Logic

+- **Admin:** Can add, edit, and delete movies
+- **User:** Can view and download movies
+(Username and Passwords for ADMIN and USER can be found inside Data folder in AppDbContext.cs)

+*Roles are managed through session state and can be expanded with full authentication in future versions.*

+---

+## 📌 Future Enhancements

+- 🧑‍💻 Full user authentication with ASP.NET Identity
+- 📊 Movie filtering, sorting, and search
+- 📤 Upload progress indicators
+- 🌍 Localization / multilingual support
+- 🎫 Movie categories, ratings, and cast

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute it for both personal and commercial purposes.

+---

+## 👨‍💻 Author

+Developed by [Tazrian Rafin] — A clean, modular ASP.NET Core application designed for real-world media management and full-stack learning.

+---